 Come to think of it, there weren’t many, although Chicago Pen Show organizer and hobby legend Mike Fultz tells me that in his research travels he’s found evidence of pen collecting way back to the dip pen era.
 So in Fultz’s mind, the hobby existed in one form or another as early as the 1800s.
 Of course, the latest pen-collecting renaissance occurred about 30 years ago, evolving into today’s incarnation of the hobby.

 |Back in the 1970s and early 1980s, few people appreciated Parker “51”s.
 They were everywhere, cast aside while everyone fished the Dorics and Big Reds and even Waterman overlay pens from antique-store stocks.
 But look at them now.|

-I recently interviewed Fultz, dealer and price-guide author Paul Erano, and Bexley Pen Company owner Howard Levy for a general-interest Antiques Roadshow Insider article on fountain pens.
+I recently interviewed Fultz, dealer and price-guide author Paul Erano, and Bexley Pen Company founder Howard Levy for a general-interest Antiques Roadshow Insider article on fountain pens.
 That piece, mostly, gives non-collectors the Cliff’s Notes on what they might find at their local flea markets and estate auctions.

 Of course, knowing that readers of this column love deep fountain-pen collecting knowledge and opinion, I tossed in a couple of questions for you all, too, while I had these guys on the line.

 One thing led to another, and we ended up on this topic: Will today’s Lamys, Montblancs, Parkers, and Sheaffers be chased as voraciously in the future as we now pursue Dorics, Patricians, and Big Reds?